Acitulen/CleanBase/README.md

 1. Copy `CleanBase.pak` and `CleanBase_p.pak` from the `pak` folder to `GAME/Content/Paks/LogicMods` directory.
 </details>

-*You need to install only one version either CleanBase or CleanBaseLite.
+⚠️ Install only one version — either CleanBase or CleanBaseLite.

 <details>
 <summary>Install CleanBaseLite manually</summary>